 Coaching with compassion drives its knowledge from research, especially neuroscience research.
 As a consequence, there’s a strong focus on how a coach can help people drive long-lasting change.

 For change to last, it has to be intentional and internally motivated.
-Thus it’s essential for the coach to not have an agenda and entirely focusing on the coachee: their vision on how their life should be, not the coach’s.
+Thus it’s essential for the coach to not have an agenda and entirely focus on the coachee: their vision on how their life should be.

 When the PEA is activated, a person’s emphatic network (EN) is activated (associated with PNS, see above); when the NEA is activated, a person’s task positive network, the analytical network (AN) is activated.

 Thus to evoke the PEA in us and others, we need to incite positive feelings and activate the EN at the same time, as the formula below:

 How to trigger the coachee’s PEA

 The coach starts with articulating the personal vision, by asking open-ended questions, using humble inquiry, focusing on the coachee, and using empathy (not sympathy: she tries to understand the coachee, doesn’t feel sorry for her).

 Other possible ways to help others enter the PEA: